zhengjunyao-work/arc24/docs/modeling/Iteration_02_learn_to_count.md

 I did some smaller experiments with the learning rate and seems that the sweet spot is around 4e-4 for Phi-3.
 There might be room for improvement in train speed if using cosine schedule with restarts.

+I have also done a quick fine-tuning with Llama 3 8b that took 65 minutes compared to same experiment with Phi-3 that took 25 minutes.
+However Llama achieved a better train and validation loss.
+(Maybe with the same LoRA parameters it has more capacity)

 ### Evaluation